Pale-Blue-Dot-97/Minerva/docs/source/guides/exp_config.rst

 .. py:data:: logger
     :noindex:

     Specify the logger to use.
-Must be the name of a :class:`MinervaLogger` class within :mod:`logger`.
+Must be the name of a :class:`~minerva.logger.MinervaLogger` class within :mod:`logger`.

     :type: str